robinlinden/c-toxcore/INSTALL.md

 You must also ensure that the msvc versions of dependencies you're using are placed in the correct folders.

-For libsodium that is `c-toxcore/third_party/libsodium`, and for pthreads-w32, it's `c-toxcore/third_party/pthreads-win32`
+For libsodium that is `c-toxcore/third_party/libsodium`

 Once all of this is done, from the **Developer Command Prompt for VS**, simply run